dirkwhoffmann/vAmigaTS/Agnus/DDFTIM/README.md

 Verify timing of the DDFSTART and DDSTOP registers.

-#### ddftim1 - ddftim8
+#### ddftimcop1 - ddftimcop4

-These tests modify DDFSTRT around the DDFSTRT trigger cycle. ddftim1 - ddftim4 utilize the CPU to perform the modification, ddftim5 - ddftim8 utilize the Copper.
+The Copper is utilized to modify DDFSTRT around the trigger cycle.

+#### ddftimcop5 - ddftimcop8

+The Copper is utilized to write a value into DDFSTRT which is close to the current DMA cycle.

+#### ddftimcpu1 - ddftimcpu8

+Same as ddfcoptim1 - ddfcoptim8, but the modification is carried out by the CPU.

 Dirk Hoffmann, 2022